 Part of the Avid line of tires, the Yokohama Avid Touring-S is the family’s most popular tire.
 The Avid line is Yokohama’s general-purpose all-season tire lineup.
 As such, the Avid Touring-S is one of Yokohama’s most popular tires overall.

 The tire makes use of Yokohama’s Tri-Plex tread compound to increase both tread life and traction.
-A symmetrical tread pattern with extra-wide shoulders provides reduced road noise as well as traction in rain and light snow.
+An asymmetrical tread pattern with extra-wide shoulders reduces road noise and adds traction in rain and light snow.

-An upgraded version known as the Avid Ascend GT is one of the brand’s most highly rated tires.
-The Ascend GT uses an all-new TriBLEND compound and asymmetric tread pattern for even more excellent traction on both dry and wet surfaces.
+An upgraded version known as the Avid Ascend GT is one of the brand’s most highly-rated tires.
+The Ascend GT uses an all-new TriBLEND compound and asymmetric tread pattern for even more traction on both dry and wet surfaces.

 The Geolander A/T G015 represents Yokohama’s Geolander line of off-road tires.
 Produced with chip and tear-resistant tread polymer, the Geolander features an aggressive tread design.
 Deep grooves allow for optimum traction on any loose surface.